Battle of Secessionville: Prelude

 James Island defenses consisted of Fort Pemberton on the west along the Stono River south of Wappoo Creek, extending southwards to the Tower Battery, and back up to Fort Johnson to the east along the Charleston Harbor.
 Confederate troops manning the defenses included the 24th South Carolina Infantry Regiment under the command of Col. Clement H. Stevens, the Charleston Battalion (1st South Carolina Battalion) under the command of Lt.
 Col. Peter Charles Gaillard, Thomas Lamar's 1st Battalion of South Carolina Artillery, the Eutaw Battalion under the command of Lt.
 Col. Simonton, the Palmetto Battalion under the command of Maj.
 E. B. White, the 2nd Battalion of South Carolina Artillery under the command of Maj.
 J. W. Brown, Co.
 D of the 3rd Battalion South Carolina Cavalry, and the Macbeth Light Artillery.
-They were joined by the 4th Louisiana Battalion under the command of Lt.
+They were joined by the 4th Louisiana Infantry Battalion under the command of Lt.
 Col. John McEnery, the Pee Dee Battalion (9th South Carolina Battalion) under the command of Lt.
-Col. Alexander D. Smith, the 47th Georgia Volunteer Infantry and the 22nd South Carolina.
+Col. Alexander D. Smith, the 47th Georgia Volunteer Infantry and the 22nd South Carolina Infantry Regiment.